syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Calculates the payment for a loan based on constant payments and constant interest rate.

 #### Syntax
-PMT(rate, nper, pv, fv, type)
+PMT(rate, number_of_periods, present_value, future_value, type)

 #### Where:
 * **rate** is the interest rate for the loan.
-* **nper** is the total number of payments for the loan.
+* **number_of_periods** is the total number of payments for the loan.
-* **pv** is the present value or the total amount that a series of future payments is worth now; also known as the principal.
+* **present_value** is the present value or the total amount that a series of future payments is worth now; also known as the principal.
-* **fv** is the future value or cash balance you want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
+* **future_value** is the future value or cash balance you want to attain after the last payment is made.
+If future_value is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
 * **type** is the number 0 (zero) or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.

 #### Remarks
 The payment returned by PMT includes principal and interest, but no taxes, reserve payments, or fees sometimes associated with loans.
-Make sure that you are consistent about the units you use for specifying rate and nper.
-If you make monthly payments on a four-year loan at an annual interest rate of 12 percent, use 12%/12 for rate and 4*12 for nper.
-If you make annual payments on the same loan, use 12 percent for rate and 4 for nper.
+Make sure that you are consistent about the units you use for specifying rate and number_of_periods.
+If you make monthly payments on a four-year loan at an annual interest rate of 12 percent, use 12%/12 for rate and 4*12 for number_of_periods.
+If you make annual payments on the same loan, use 12 percent for rate and 4 for number_of_periods.

 ### POISSON
 Returns the Poisson distribution.